 In ALL hazardous material emergency situations, the primary concern is the protection of personnel.
 The secondary concern is to confine the contamination, but ONLY if you are specifically trained under 29 CFR 1910.120 to do so.

 The release or spill of hazardous materials will require a different response based on a variety of factors, including the amount, type, and location of the spill.
-Each location should have its own specific cleanup procedure and all personnel handling such material should have received instruction on that procedure.
+All personnel should be aware of the cleanup procedures for the

 EMERGENCY RESPONSE PROCEDURES: CHEMICAL, BIOHAZARDOUS, AND RADIOACTIVE SPILLS